PRECIOUS-Gold perks up ahead of Fed minutes despite trade optimism

 A Bloomberg report on Wednesday said China was still open to agreeing to a partial trade deal with the United States, citing an official with direct knowledge of the talks.

-On the Brexit front, in another sign that the deal between Britain and the European Union was close to breaking down ahead of an Oct.
+On the Brexit front, in another sign that talks between Britain and the European Union were close to breaking down ahead of an Oct.
 31 departure deadline, EU officials denied on Wednesday that Brussels was preparing a major concession to Britain to secure a deal.

-Also on the radar were other geopolitical developments, with Turkey launching a military operation against Kurdish fighters in northeast Syria on Wednesday.
+Also on the radar were other major geopolitical developments, with Turkey launching a military operation against Kurdish fighters in northeast Syria on Wednesday.

 “There are lingering geopolitical matters that have many traders and investors looking to the safe-haven metals as an investment,” Jim Wyckoff, senior analyst with Kitco Metals, wrote in a note.